kshedden/dstream/README.md

 ```
 ds = DropNA(ds)         // drop all rows with any missing values
-ds = Muate(ds, "x1", f) // apply the function f in-place to the variable named "x1"
+ds = Mutate(ds, "x1", f) // apply the function f in-place to the variable named "x1"
 ```

+If references to the input and output of a transformation are both retained, e.g. `d2 = transform(d1)`, it is extremely important to never mix calls on d1 and d2.

 The most common transformations can be grouped as follows: